Annie Wilkes: Personality

 King characterizes Annie Wilkes as a cunning, brutal and devious woman who hides her malice behind a cheery façade.
 Both the novel and the film portray her as extremely paranoid, and also suggest that she may have borderline personality disorder.
 In the novel, she has day-long bouts with depression, during which she is seen maiming herself; Sheldon also finds evidence that she gorges herself on vast quantities of food.
 She has an unhealthy obsession with romance novels, particularly Sheldon's Misery series.

 She abhors profanity, to the point that she will fly into fits of rage if it is used in front of her.
-She instead expresses anger with childishly strange words and phrases like "cockadoodie", "mister man", "dirty bird", "dirty birdy", "oogy", "fiddely-foof" and "rooty-patooties".
+She instead expresses anger with distinctive minced oaths such as "cockadoodie" and "dirty bird."
 In the novel, however, she lets more conventional profanities slip on occasion.
-And in both the book and the film adaptation, she calls Sheldon as a "cocksucker" while threatening to kill him during the final fight scene.
+In both the book and the film adaptation, she calls Sheldon a "cocksucker" while threatening to kill him during the final fight scene.
 She has violent tantrums over insignificant matters.
 For instance, when Sheldon complains that the packet of Eaton's Corrasable Bond paper she bought for him is smudge-prone, she smashes his still-healing knee; in the book, when he mentions that her typewriter is missing a key, she cuts off his thumb.

 King has noted that Wilkes "may seem psychopathic to us, but it's important to remember that she seems perfectly sane and reasonable to herself – heroic, in fact, a beleaguered woman trying to survive in a hostile world filled with cockadoodie brats".

 In a special feature on the collectors' edition DVD, forensic psychologist Reid Meloy said that Wilkes' personality (as portrayed by Kathy Bates) is a virtual catalog of mental illness.
 According to Meloy, Wilkes has bipolar disorder, where someone can have manic psychoses as well as depressions.
-He also believes her profile is typical of people who stalk celebrities, although she more accurately depicts borderline personality disorder, often confused for bipolar disorder.
+He also believes her profile is typical of people who stalk celebrities.

 In his commentary on the film available on the DVD, director Rob Reiner notes that Wilkes is loosely based on Genene Jones, a nurse who is believed to have killed as many as 50 children who were in her care over a two-year period.